Alone in the Dark (1982 film): Plot

 Dan and Nell invite Detective Barnett to stay for dinner.
 While investigating a noise outside, Barnett is killed with a crossbow by Frank, which is witnessed by the entire family.
 Finding the phone lines cut, the family barricade themselves in the house.
 Meanwhile, Dr. Bain arrives after unsuccessfully attempting to reach Dan by phone, but is hacked to death by Preacher with an axe.
 Dan attempts to reason with the men, assuring them he has not killed Dr. Merton.
 Ronald throws Barnett's body through a window, and Preacher manages to infiltrate the basement, where he starts a fire.
 Dan bludgeons Preacher with an extinguisher canister before putting out the fire, locking the basement door behind him.

 Ronald enters the kitchen and attempts to kill the family, but they work together to disarm him, before Tom kills him with a cleaver.
-Dan flees outside to retrieve Leo's car.
-While he does, Tom's nose begins bleeding profusely, revealing his identity as Skagg, the fourth patient.
+Dan flees outside to retrieve Dr. Bain's car.
+While he does, Tom's nose begins bleeding profusely, revealing his identity as Skaggs, the fourth patient.
 Hearing the screams, Dan flees back into the house.
-Skagg attempts to kill Toni, but Nell stabs him to death.
+Skaggs attempts to kill Toni, but Nell stabs him to death.
 Moments later, Preacher bursts out of the basement, but Dan stabs him to death.
 Frank appears with his crossbow, proclaiming, "It's not just us crazy ones who kill."
 Dan pleads with Frank to spare his family.
 Suddenly, the electricity is restored, and Frank witnesses Dr. Merton being interviewed on a local news station about the missing patients.
 Hysterical, Frank smashes the television and flees into the night.

 A short time later, Frank arrives at the local rock club.
 A drunken woman approaches him inside.
 He pulls out a pistol, pointing it to her neck.
 Assuming he is playing a joke, the woman laughs, and so does Frank.